 Why waste stomach space on a mediocre meal when you can fill up on perfectly cooked eggs and pancakes with a side of coffee and mimosas?
 The best brunch in Boston is exactly what you need after a long night spent drinking at the best bars in Boston, dancing at the best clubs in Boston or laughing out loud at the best Boston comedy clubs.
 After all, is there anything more satisfyingly delicious than caviar omelettes?
 We think not.

 Best brunch in Boston

-Sure, you can have the kale omelette, but why skew healthy when a brisket, shank and tongue hash is up for grabs?
-The South End steakhouse reinvents Paleo fine dining for a daytime crowd, with braised beef cheek huevos rancheros and a surf and turf of lobster grits and beef tournedo.
-Classics like French toast and eggs Benedict still make an appearance, as do four different variations of the Bloody Mary.
-The addition of oysters and steak frites ensures all palates are pleased.
+Sure, you can have the basil goat cheese omelette, but why skew healthy when a brisket, shank and tongue hash is up for grabs?
+The South End steakhouse reinvents Paleo fine dining for a daytime crowd, with braised beef cheek huevos rancheros and a hefty serving of steak and eggs.
+Classics like French toast and eggs Benedict still make an appearance, as do several different variations of the Bloody Mary.
+The addition of oysters and steak frites ensures the pleasing of all palates.